AbhinavMir/ciphertxt/pages/Algebraic-Structures/Lattices-and-fundamental-domains.md

 ### Formal Definition

-**Understanding Orbits**
-An orbit is a fundamental concept in the study of group actions.
+**Understanding Orbits**: An orbit is a fundamental concept in the study of group actions.
 Given a group $G$ acting on a set $\mathcal{X}$, the orbit of an element $x \in \mathcal{X}$ under this group action is the set of all elements obtained by applying the group elements to $x$.
 In other words, it is the collection of all possible images of $x$ under the action of the group.
+(An orbit in math is similar to an orbit in astronomy, which is the path of a celestial body around another celestial body under the influence of gravity.)

 Formally, the orbit of $x \in \mathcal{X}$, denoted as $\mathcal{O}_x$ or simply $\mathcal{O}(x)$, is defined as: